European-XFEL/Karabo/doc/howto/cppDevice.rst

 Point-to-Point Communication
 ============================
+.. sectionauthor:: Gero Flucke <gero.flucke@xfel.eu>

-The conveyor belt example is typical for a device that represents some hardware that is just controlled and monitored.
+The conveyor belt example is typical for a device that represents some hardware that is controlled and monitored.
 No data is *produced* by these devices, but just property changes are communicated.
 This is done via the central message broker.